You are here:

 Mountain biking a viable product

 The department of tourism has identified seven trails as the most suitable routes for mountain biking in the country.
-The trails runs through Thimphu, Punakha, and Paro dzongkhags and were selected out of 18 existing routes surveyed based on their high potential."These routes are more suitable than we expected and this is a good sign," said the Austrian tourism consultant, Martin Zeppezauer.
+The trails runs through Thimphu, Punakha, and Paro dzongkhags and were selected out of 18 existing routes surveyed based on their high potential.

 He said that it was important to carry out a comprehensive survey first and then look into potential schemes.
 "Well developed routes with plenty of choices are a must to sell mountain biking as a product," he said.